Corporate Loans to Shareholders and Employees

 If you have a shareholder loan that does not qualify for special exemptions, you have until the end of the corporation's tax year after the year in which you received the loan to repay it without tax ramifications.

 In a situation where the shareholder rules do apply and your loan is deemed to be income, if you subsequently repay the loan you can deduct the repayment.

 Deemed Interest Benefit

 If your situation falls within one of the exceptions to the shareholder loans rules and the loan is made at low to no interest, you may be assessed a deemed interest benefit.
 Usually, the benefit is equal to the prescribed rate of interest computed on the amount of the loan in each year it is outstanding.
 CRA sets the prescribed rate of interest on a quarterly basis every year.
-It has been at 1% since January 2011.
+It's currently at 2%.